pywbem/pywbem/DEVELOP.md

     and will invoke `make test` (with its prerequisite make targets) in each of them.

-10. Optional: Perform a test in a local CI environment (Andy):
+11. Optional: Perform a test in a local multi-platform test environment (Andy):

     - Post the results to the release PR.

-11. Optional: Perform a test against a real WBEM server (Karl):
+12. Optional: Perform a test against a real WBEM server (Karl):

     - Post the results to the release PR.

-12. If any of the tests mentioned above fails, fix the problem and iterate back to step 6. until they all succeed.
+13. If any of the tests mentioned above fails, fix the problem and iterate back to step 6. until they all succeed.

-13. On GitHub, once all of these tests succeed:
+14. On GitHub, once the CI runs for the Pull Request succeed:

     - Merge the Pull Request (no review is needed)
     - Delete the branch of the Pull Request (`release_M.N.U`)

-14. Checkout the branch you are releasing, update it from upstream, and delete the local topic branch you created:
+15. Checkout the branch you are releasing, update it from upstream, and delete the local topic branch you created:

     - `git checkout $BRANCH`
     - `git pull`
     - `git branch -d release_$MNU`

-15. Tag the version:

-    - Important: This is the basis on which `pbr` determines the package version.
-The tag string must be exactly the version string `M.N.U` (i.e. no leading 'v', as we used in earlier versions).

-    - Create a tag for the new version and push the addition upstream:
+16. Tag the version (final tagging, both locally and remotely):

+    This step moves the local tag to the correct commit and pushes it upstream:

     - `git status` - double check that the branch to be released (`$BRANCH`) is checked out
+    - `git tag -d $MNU`
     - `git tag $MNU`
     - `git push --tags`

-      If the previous commands fail because this tag already exists for some reason, delete the tag and push the deletion upstream:

-      - `git tag -l $MNU |xargs git tag -d`
-      - `git push --tags`

-      Then repeat the creation of the tag and pushing its addition upstream.

-16. If you released the `master` branch (for a new minor or major version), it will be fixed separately, so it needs a new fix stream.
+17. If you released the `master` branch (for a new minor or major version), it will be fixed separately, so it needs a new fix stream.

     * Create a branch for its fix stream and push it upstream: